Featured Students and Alumni

 This work is done in a dynamic environment of collaboration—faculty and graduate students collaborate with teachers, undergraduate students, counselors, parents and administrators; with schools and human service providers; and with professionals in various fields.
 The collaboration changes practice, leads to new learning in the Lynch School's various specialties within education and psychology, and informs state and national policy.

-As a research institution at the graduate level, the Lynch School is ranked 19th among schools of education in the country, second in New England and the only school at a Catholic university to be ranked in the top 50 (U.S. News 2009).
+As a research institution at the graduate level, the Lynch School is ranked in the top 20 among schools of education in the country, second in New England and the only school at a Catholic university to be ranked in the top 50.

 The Lynch School of Education has experienced more than 50 years of sustained growth in stature and impact on education and educational policy.
 It looks forward to continuing to fulfill its mission to enhance the human condition, expand the human imagination, and make the world more just.